Purely pseudo-Anosov subgroups of the genus two handlebody group: Proof of Theorem

 In \cite{HH-handlebody2}, Hamenst\"adt and Hensel prove that $\hh$ is a $\rm{CAT}(0)$ group, along the way providing several tools to study the geometry of this group.
-One of these tools is the action on the subgraph $\Pnm$ of the pants graph of $S$ whose vertices are pants decompositions of $S$, all of whose components are {\em non-separating meridians}; that is, isotopy classes of non-separating essential curves in $S$ that bound disks in $V_2$.
-A key fact we need is that $\Pnm$ is a tree; see \cite[Theorem~5.15]{HH-handlebody2}.
-The next lemma is well-known ({\em c.f.}~\cite[Lemma~3.3]{LeiningerRussell-3-mfd}).
+One of these tools is the action on a certain full subgraph $\Pnm$ of the {\em pants graph} of $S$: the graph whose vertices are isotopy classes of pants decompositions with edges between those that differ by an {\em elementary move} (see e.g.~\cite{Margalit}).
+Specifically, the subgraph $\Pnm$ is spanned by pants decompositions of $S$ consisting of only {\em non-separating meridians}, that is, isotopy classes of non-separating essential curves in $S$ that bound disks in $V_2$.
+A key fact we need is the following result of Hamenst\"adt-Hensel \cite[Theorem~5.15]{HH-handlebody2}.

-\begin{lemma} Suppose $G <\hh$ is a torsion free, finitely generated, purely pseudo-Anosov subgroup.
-Then the action of $G$ on $\Pnm$ is free. \end{lemma} \begin{proof} Since the vertices of $\Pnm$ are pants decompositions (by disk curves), any element of $\hh$ that fixes a vertex must be reducible.
-However, since $G$ is torsion-free and purely pseudo-Anosov, every element of $G$ must be pseudo-Anosov and thus cannot be reducible.
-It follows that no nontrivial element fixes a vertex, and so the action of $G$ is free. \end{proof}

-For $G<\hh$ as in the preceding lemma, the action on $\Pnm$ has a minimal invariant subtree $\Pnm_G \subset \Pnm$, which is the union of the axes of all nontrivial elements; see e.g.~\cite{Bestvina-Trees}.
-From the freeness of this action, we deduce the following.

-\begin{prop} Suppose $G< \hh$ is a torsion free, finitely generated, purely pseudo-Anosov subgroup.
-Then $\Pnm_G \subset \Pnm$ is locally finite and $\Pnm_G/G$ is a finite graph.
-Furthermore, $G$ is free and any orbit map $G \to \Pnm_G$ is a quasi-isometry. \end{prop} \begin{proof} Taking a base point in $\Pnm_G$ and considering the convex hull of it's translates by a finite set of generators, we obtain a finite subtree of $\Pnm_G$ whose translates cover $\Pnm_G$, and hence projects onto $\Pnm_G/G$, proving this quotient is a finite graph.
-The free action is a covering space action and thus $\Pnm_G$ is locally finite and $G$ is free.
-Finally, any orbit map $G \to \Pnm_G$ is a quasi-isometry by Milnor-\v{S}varc Lemma; see e.g.~\cite[Ch.~I.8]{bridsonhaefliger}. \end{proof}

-The proof of Theorem~\ref{thm:main} requires us to also consider a graph obtained from $\Pnm$ by adding new edges in the following way.
-First, given a meridian $\alpha$, we let $\Pnm(\alpha) \subset \Pnm$ denote the subgraph spanned by pants decompositions that contain the curve $\alpha$.
-The subgraph $\Pnm(\alpha)$ is a subtree of $\Pnm$, the proof of which is sketched by Hamenstadt and Hensel \cite[Corollay~5.18]{MR4255086} and made explicit in \cite[Lemma~3.1]{chesser-stable}.
-We define the {\em cone off}, $\hat{\Pnm}$, to be the graph obtained from $\Pnm$ by, for each non-separating meridian $\alpha$ on $S$, adding a new edge between every pair of vertices in $\Pnm(\alpha)$.